Polyglycolide: Synthesis

 Polycondensation of glycolic acid is the simplest process available to prepare PGA, but it is not the most efficient because it yields a low molecular weight product.
-Briefly, the procedure is as follows: glycolic acid is heated at atmospheric pressure and a temperature of about 175 to 185 °C is maintained until water ceases to distill.
-Subsequently, pressure is reduced to 150 mm Hg, still keeping the temperature unaltered for about two hours and the low MW polyglycolide is obtained.

-The most common synthesis used to produce a high molecular weight form of the polymer is ring-opening polymerization of "glycolide", the cyclic diester of glycolic acid.
-Glycolide can be prepared by heating under reduced pressure low MW PGA, collecting the diester by means of distillation.
-Ring-opening polymerization of glycolide can be catalyzed using different catalysts, including antimony compounds, such as antimony trioxide or antimony trihalides, zinc compounds (zinc lactate) and tin compounds like stannous octoate (tin(II) 2-ethylhexanoate) or tin alkoxides.
+The most common synthesis of high molecular weight form of the polymer is ring-opening polymerization of glycolide, the bislactone cyclic dimer of glycolic acid.
+Glycolide can be prepared by thermal cracking, collecting the diester by means of distillation.
+Ring-opening polymerization of glycolide can be catalyzed using diverse catalysts, including antimony compounds, such as antimony trioxide or antimony trihalides, zinc compounds (zinc lactate) and tin compounds like stannous octoate (tin(II) 2-ethylhexanoate) or tin alkoxides.
 Stannous octoate is the most commonly used initiator, since it is approved by the FDA as a food stabilizer.
 Usage of other catalysts has been disclosed as well, among these are aluminium isopropoxide, calcium acetylacetonate, and several lanthanide alkoxides (e.g. yttrium isopropoxide).
-The procedure followed for ring-opening polymerization is briefly outlined: a catalytic amount of initiator is added to glycolide under a nitrogen atmosphere at a temperature of 195 °C. The reaction is allowed to proceed for about two hours, then temperature is raised to 230 °C for about half an hour.
-After solidification the resulting high MW polymer is collected.